-The Board is comprised of eight Non-Executive Directors, one of whom is the Chairman, and two Executive Directors.
-Of the Non-Executive Directors, six are considered to be independent.
+The Board is comprised of six Non-Executive Directors, one of whom is the Chairman, and two Executive Directors.
+Of the Non-Executive Directors, five are considered to be independent.
 The Senior Independent Director is Martin Lea.
 The Board is responsible to the shareholders for the proper management of the Group.
 It meets regularly to review trading performance, set and monitor strategy, examine acquisition and divestment possibilities, approve major capital expenditure projects and other significant financing matters and report to shareholders.
 The Board delegates authority to the management for the day-to-day business under a set of delegated authorities which cover: routine operational matters, purchasing procedures, financial authority limits, contract approval procedures and the hiring of full time and temporary staff and consultants.

 The Company has a formal process of annual performance evaluation for the Board, its committees and individual Directors.
 The Board and its committees are satisfied that they are operating effectively.
 A performance evaluation of the Board, the Board committees and individual Directors will continue to be conducted annually and the method for such review will continue to be reviewed by the Board in order to optimise the process.
 The Company has Directors’ and officers’ liability insurance in place.